Anti-nuclear protests: Germany

 Anti-nuclear demonstrations near Gorleben, Lower Saxony, Germany, 8 May 1996.

 Anti-nuclear protest near nuclear waste disposal centre at Gorleben in Northern Germany, on 8 November 2008.

 Protest at Neckarwestheim, Germany, 11 March 2012.

 In 1971, the town of Wyhl, in Germany, was a proposed site for a nuclear power station.
 In the years that followed, public opposition steadily mounted, and there were large protests.
 Television coverage of police dragging away farmers and their wives helped to turn nuclear power into a major issue.
 In 1975, an administrative court withdrew the construction licence for the plant.
 The Wyhl experience encouraged the formation of citizen action groups near other planned nuclear sites.
 Many other anti-nuclear groups formed elsewhere, in support of these local struggles, and some existing citizen action groups widened their aims to include the nuclear issue.

 In West Germany, between February 1975 and April 1979, some 280,000 people were involved in seven demonstrations at nuclear sites.
 Several site occupations were also attempted.
 In the aftermath of the Three Mile Island accident in 1979, some 200,000 people attended a demonstration against nuclear power in Hannover and Bonn.

 In 1981, Germany's largest anti-nuclear power demonstration took place to protest against the construction of the Brokdorf Nuclear Power Plant on the North Sea coast west of Hamburg.
 Some 100,000 people came face to face with 10,000 police officers.
 Twenty-one policemen were injured by demonstrators armed with gasoline bombs, sticks, stones and high-powered slingshots.

 The largest anti-nuclear protest was most likely a 1983 nuclear weapons protest in West Berlin which had about 600,000 participants.

 In October 1983, nearly 3 million people across western Europe protested nuclear missile deployments and demanded an end to the nuclear arms race.
 The largest turnout of protesters occurred in West Germany when, on a single day, 400,000 people marched in Bonn, 400,000 in Hamburg, 250,000 in Stuttgart, and 100,000 in West Berlin.

 In May 1986, following the Chernobyl disaster, clashes between anti-nuclear protesters and West German police became common.
-More than 400 people were injured in mid-May at the site of a nuclear-waste reprocessing plant being built near Wackersdorf.
+More than 400 people were injured in mid-May at the site of the Wackersdorf reprocessing plant (WAA) being built near Wackersdorf.
 Police "used water cannons and dropped tear-gas grenades from helicopters to subdue protesters armed with slingshots, crowbars and Molotov cocktails".
+The 5th Anti-WAAhnsinns Festival followed in July.

 During a weekend in October 2008, some 15,000 people disrupted the transport of radioactive nuclear waste from France to a dump in Germany.
 This was one of the largest such protests in many years and, according to Der Spiegel, it signals a revival of the anti-nuclear movement in Germany.
 In 2009, the coalition of green parties in the European parliament, who are unanimous in their anti-nuclear position, increased their presence in the parliament from 5.5% to 7.1% (52 seats).